 As part of their efforts to keep the county appraised on the status of the new hospital addition, Mike Patton, Pratt Regional Medical Center manager of plant operations and Susan Page, PRMC president and CEO, presented an update on construction of the new patient addition to the hospital.

 Patton said insulation in the back of the house area was progressing but they had run into a problem of matching two different sizes of ductwork.

-Page 2 of 2 - In the front of the hospital, concrete footings for the foundation were being poured, the company that sold the hospital the new cooling towers would be in town Thursday or Friday to set up the towers and a water flow test on Sept.
+In the front of the hospital, concrete footings for the foundation were being poured, the company that sold the hospital the new cooling towers would be in town Thursday or Friday to set up the towers and a water flow test on Sept.
 9 would determine if the hospital had enough water for the system or if a water pump would be needed to meet pressure standards for the fire suppression system.

 Page said when they came back in October for their monthly update, the commissioners would see walls at the construction site.